Jodels2002/KickPi-OS/README.md

 # But I definitely recommend a Raspberry 4 or Pi400

-Please note that the 64 bit version also works, but not all functions are available here.
+Please note that the 64 bit version also works, but ... in prgogress... .

 # Preparation: